ZacharyScolaro/UnoCart-2600/README.md

 The UnoCart is the work of Robin Edwards (electrotrains on AtariAge).
-This repository is just the current home of the most recent firmware updates.
+This repository is just the home of the current firmware.

 Head over to the [releases](https://github.com/DirtyHairy/UnoCart-2600/releases) page for firmware updates.